April 26, 2023

 Stomach cancer can cause loss of appetite, leading to weight loss.
 The disease makes the metabolism speed up and burns more calories than usual.
 This weight loss may be significant and occur over a relatively short period.

-People with stomach cancer may feel full even after eating only a tiny amount.
+Individuals may feel full even after eating only a tiny amount.
 This feeling of fullness can be persistent and may occur regardless of how much or how little is eaten.

-Stomach cancer can cause bleeding in the digestive tract, resulting in blood in the stool or vomit.
+It can cause bleeding in the digestive tract, resulting in blood in the stool or vomit.
 This may appear as bright red blood or as dark stools.

 These are not definitive signs of stomach cancer on their own, and it's essential to look at the patient's overall symptoms and medical history to make a diagnosis.